UoM-Data-Science-Platforms/gm-sde/docs/process-for-research-data-engineers.md

 5. Once the pull request has been approved, merge the branch into master.
 6. Copy the project folder (or just the files that have been changed, if you need to keep the pseudoID files from previous extractions) onto the VDE and extract the data file following the usual process.
 7. Move the output data files onto the shared drive for the study team, adding a version number suffix so it is clear which file is the latest one.
-8. Update the relevant ‘Data Extract Amendments’ file at https://drive.google.com/drive/folders/17B8eT8AoenGqT7i4xI9JnGjKwOvXj8hw
+8. Update the relevant ‘Data Extract Amendments’ file on Google Drive.
 9. Ensure that the Data Extract Amendments file is reviewed at the next Expert Review Group (ERG) fortnightly meeting.
 10. Update section IIa-3 on the study proposal form (on Google Drive).
 Add some information at the bottom of this section, including the date of the change and the exact changes made.

-## Making a major amendment to a data file
+### Making a major amendment to a data file

 1. Draft a word document detailing:
-a.	the proposed changes to the data
+  -	the proposed changes to the data
-b.	the reason for the proposed changes
+  -	the reason for the proposed changes
-c.	likely consequences of the changes (e.g. if you add extra codes to a code set, the cohort is likely to increase)
+  -	likely consequences of the changes (e.g. if you add extra codes to a code set, the cohort is likely to increase)
 2. Send this file to christina.worsfold@healthinnovationmanchester.com ahead of the next Expert Review Group (ERG) meeting, and ask for it to be added to the agenda for the group to discuss and (hopefully) approve.
 3. At the ERG meeting, introduce your proposed change and ask for comments/approval from the group.
 If approved, move to step 4.
 4. In Github, create a new branch, with a suitable name for the proposed change.